Ark3u0/JsonDiff/README.md

 - Handle scenario for top level arrayNode.
 - Remove need for use of isTop.
 - Style application UI.
+- Should not update view when input is invalid (handle erroneous input)
 - Allow for dynamic treatment of JSON input
 - Include commas between object fields or array elements.